 4.4.2 Injection molded propellers, regardless of manufacturer or material composition, are not to be modified except for diameter reduction and/or minor blade chord narrowing at the trailing edge only.
 The blades are not to be thinned by sanding or any other method to achieve balance, nor will holes be drilled in the hub.
 Static balancing is to be accomplished by adding material to the lighter blade rather than removing material from the heavy one.
 Lead tape can be applied near the blade root to balance the propeller, or thin coats of clear paint or CA may be used.
 The strength of any injection-molded propeller depends upon the integrity of its outer skin, therefore, it is important to inspect the propeller surfaces for scratches or other damage before starting the engine.

-4.4.3 The gray injected molded APC propellers specified for racing in the AT-6 and F-1GT classes may not be used on airplanes with engines of greater displacement or power than specified for the F-1GT Class.
+4.4.3 The gray injected molded APC propellers specified for racing in the AT-6 class are designed for a stock G62 and can only be used on that displacement/power combination or less.
+The F-1GT APC propellers were designed for stock 80cc motors and can only be used on that displacement/power combination or less.
 The AT-6 and F-1GT propellers are not legal for racing in any class that permits engine modifications or fuel other than gasoline.
-F-1GT class airplanes entered in Formula One class may use the APC F-1GT propeller if all stipulations of the F-1GT class are maintained, including exclusive use of USRA supplied gasoline.
-When using a gray plastic, injection-molded APC propeller in any class, no modifications other than de-flashing and balancing will be allowed
+When using a gray plastic, injection-molded APC propeller in any class, no modifications other than de-flashing and balancing will be allowed.